avmeeen/avmeeen/README.md

 - 👋 Hi, I’m @avmeeen
 - 👀 I’m interested in learning more about DevOps and Machine Learning
-- 🌱 I’m currently learning Amazon Web Services
+- 🌱 I’m currently learning Docker.
-- 💞️ I’m looking to collaborate on Deep Learning Projects
+- 💞️ I’m looking to collaborate on some interesting ML Projects
 - 📫 my email: avmeen2004@gmail.com

 <!---